Bengali cuisine: Beverages

 Common beverages include shorbot, lachhi, ghol, matha, falooda and Rooh Afza.
 The two main types of Bengali tea are dudh cha (milk tea) and masala cha.
-Srimangal, the tea capital of Bengal, is famed for the Seven Color Tea whilst Dhaka is famed for the borhani.
-Traditional fruit juices (rosh) are also drunk such as sugarcane juice, mango juice, palm fruit juice, date juice as well as basil seed or tukma-based drinks.
+Srimangal, the tea capital of Bengal, is famed for seven-color tea, whilst Dhaka is famed for borhani.
+Traditional fruit juices (rosh) are also drunk, such as sugarcane juice, mango juice, palm fruit juice, and date juice, as well as basil seed- and tukma-based drinks.